nihalpasham/rustBoot/README.md

     - The entire bootloader is written in rust's safe-fragment with a select set of well-defined api(s) around unsafe HW access.
     - As a result, something like parsing headers (i.e. container-formats) in rustBoot is much safer.
     - rustBoot takes advantage of rust's powerful type-system to instantiate global singletons along with making invalid boot-states unrepresentable at compile time.
-- **Formal guarantees:** - this is *aspirational* at this point but we think its doable
+- **Formal guarantees:** this is *aspirational* at this point but we think its doable
     - property-based testing via symbolic execution: for safer container-format parsing.
     - deductive verification: for critical sections of code.(ex: swapping contents of boot and update partitions.)

-## Usage:
+## Project layout:

+This project's folder structure is divided into 2 workspaces.
+- **core-bootloader:**
+     - this resides in own folder called `rustBoot`
+- **hardware abstraction layer**
+    - the *boards* folder contains all hardware-specific code.
+It houses a few other neccessary folders
+        - **rustBoot-hal:** contains flash-operation (read/write/erase) impls for a specific board.
+        - **rust-update:** this crate/folder contains  board-agnostic A/B update logic.
+        - **test_firmware:** contains test firmware (i.e. blinky leds firmware) for the boot and update partitions for a specific board.
+        - **test_impls:** contains test implementation of the bootoloader a specific board.

+Additionally, the project also includes another folder called `xtask` to simplify the `build-sign-flash` process involved.
+For now -

+For detailed instructions on usage, you can have a look at the `readme` for each board under - `boards/test_impls/{board-name}`

 ## Acknowledgments:

 rustBoot's design has been heavy influenced by that of [wolfBoot](https://github.com/wolfSSL/wolfBoot).
-It borrows much of wolfBoot's reliable update design and implementation (didn't need to re-invent what we were looking for).
-However, rustBoot builds on top of it with rust's memory safety guarantees, safer parsing logic and  easy integration of crates (such as board, HALs drivers etc.) developed by the [embedded-rust](https://crates.io/categories/embedded) community.
+It borrows much of wolfBoot's reliable update design and implementation (its pretty much what we were looking for) easy integration of crates (such as board, HALs drivers etc.) developed by the [embedded-rust](https://crates.io/categories/embedded) community.

 ### Future roadmap:
 - switch to `rust based KMI` that's more scalable for firmware-signing, manifest-header creation and key-generation (currently the lone available example uses `wolfboot's` python implementation for this.)
 - support for external flash devices
 - support for ARM TrustZone-M and A and certified secure hardware elements - `microchip ATECC608a, NXP SE050, STSAFE-100`
 - many more examples with test implementations for a variety of baords.

+## Support:
+For questions, issues, feature requests, and other changes, please file an issue in the github project.

+## License:
+Parts of rustBoot were derived from the C implementaion of `wolfBoot`.
+So, rustBoot is licensed under either of

+* Apache License, Version 2.0 (LICENSE-APACHE or http://www.apache.org/licenses/LICENSE-2.0)
+* MIT license (LICENSE-MIT or http://opensource.org/licenses/MIT)

+at your option.

+## Contributing:
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.